Strong Coupling to Two-Dimensional Anderson Localized Modes

-where $\Gamma_S^R$ and $\Gamma_S^{\textit{NR}}$ are, respectively, the radiative and intrinsic non-radiative decay rate of the scatterer.
-Note that $\Gamma_S^R$ also appears in the numerator as it includes the oscillator strength of the polarizable scatterer.
+where $\Gamma_S^R$ and $\Gamma_S^{\textit{NR}}$ are, respectively, the radiative and intrinsic non-radiative linewidth.
+This polarizability describes either a classical resonant scatterer (the non-radiative linewidth corresponding to dissipation in the material), or a quantum two-level system far from saturation (in this case $\Gamma_S^{\textit{NR}}=0$).
+Note that $\Gamma_S^R$ also appears in the numerator as it includes the oscillator strength.
 The complex eigenfrequencies $\Omega$ of the coupled system are solutions of Eq. (\ref{coupling_relation}), in which $\alpha_S(\omega)$ is given by Eq.~(\ref{lorentzian_scatterer}) and $\sS(\br_S,\br_S,\omega)$ is deduced from Eq.~(\ref{green_localized}).
 One finds two solutions